arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 ---

 Second post about about my first ever (recorded) live coding session.
-So, here I was in last post;
-ready to record myself coding and talking...
+So, here I was in my [previous post](/setting-up-everything-to-record-myself-coding-and-talking/): Ready to record myself coding and talking...
 But I didn't told the whole story, it actually was more complicated than that to get there.
-I struggled with session's content and length, typing fast enough, not forgetting to do or tell something.
+I really struggled with session's content and how to deliver it.
-And on top of that I had some brilliant idea to enhance the session visual style but that required more work.
 At some moment, I was totally desperate and I thought I wasn't going to make it.
-But I finally succeed to make it and attendees seem to have enjoyed it!
+But I finally did it, thanks to some VS Code and OBS magic and much elbow grease; and attendees seem to have enjoyed it!
 <!--more-->

 {% capture alert %}